 Chilliwack real estate guide & listings for sale

-Parents may find it difficult for their children to access high schools and primary schools on foot.
-In addition, it can be challenging to reach daycares on foot.
-Parents have the option of public and private schools at both the primary and secondary school level.
-With regards to eating, accessing one of over 50 supermarkets by walking is practical for some, but not all, home buyers in this city.
-Residents of this city are served by over 150 restaurants as well.
+It can be challenging to walk to high schools and primary schools from properties for sale in this city.
+Additionally, there are only a few daycares and accordingly they can be an extended walk away.
+Residents have the option of public and private schools at both the primary and secondary school level.
+With regards to food, getting to one of over 50 supermarkets on foot is possible for some, but not all, home buyers in this city.
+A small variety of restaurants is available in Chilliwack as well.